jjangga0214/hasura-cli/README.md

 }
 ```

-## Tests
+## Support

-This package is tested on Ubuntu LTS (latest), macOS (latest), and Windows (latest and 2016) with node version 8, 9, 10, 11, 12.
-So there're total `4(os) * 5(node) = 20` tests.
-Each of latest OS are ubuntu-18.04, macOS-10.14, and windows-2019 as of writing, but will be automatically updated to new ones if available.
-Generally, it would work on 64 bits architecture of any Linux, macOS, and Windows.
+Generally, it works on 64 bits architecture of any Linux, macOS, and Windows with node@>=8.

+As of writing, the "latest" versions are respectively ubuntu-18.04, macOS-10.14 and windows-2019.
+They are subject to be automatically changed to new versions if available.

 ## Development (Contribution)